wkoszek/me/source/blog/2012-12-29-book-peopleware.md

 only me, the defective one, who doesn't deliver as much in the typical cubical (cubodoidal) office space as in his favorite space.
-I'm pretty sure I could have delivered more good stuff in my empty room in my grandmother's appartament, where the desk is facing window, door is always closed behind me, nobody is asking me any questions about anything and where I have lots of useful books available at a reach of hand.
+I'm pretty sure I could have delivered more good stuff in my empty room in my grandmother's apartment, where the desk is facing window, door is always closed behind me, nobody is asking me any questions about anything and where I have lots of useful books available at a reach of hand.

-Danmark has a law stating each worker must have a window assess, and studies had shown construction of the buildings is possible to meet this expectation without increasing the cost of the building.
+Denmark has a law stating each worker must have a window assess, and studies had shown construction of the buildings is possible to meet this expectation without increasing the cost of the building.